BlairLAdams/RPi5/mkdocs/docs/03_modeling/index.md

 # Data Modeling and Design

-Data modeling defines how data is structured, related, and represented across systems and business processes.
-In a water utility, this includes defining what an “asset,” “station,” or “work order” means — and how those concepts relate across GIS, CMMS, SCADA, and finance systems.
-Models provide a shared language for analysts, engineers, and operators, reducing confusion and enabling consistent reporting, analytics, and decision-making.
-Early-stage data modeling focuses on understanding core entities and relationships and making those models reusable across tools like the EDW, dashboards, and planning systems.
-Good models also enable scalability and avoid downstream conflicts from inconsistent field definitions or data duplication.
+[Data Modeling](../glossary.md#data-modeling) defines how data is structured, related, and represented across systems and business processes.
+In a water utility, this includes defining what a “station,” “work order,” or “asset” means — and how those concepts relate across [CMMS](../glossary.md#cmms), [SCADA](../glossary.md#scada), and other [line of business systems](../glossary.md#line-of-business-system).
+Models provide a shared language that supports consistency in analysis, [data quality](../glossary.md#data-quality), and reporting.

+Early modeling efforts typically produce [data dictionaries](../glossary.md#data-dictionary), conceptual diagrams, and help align definitions across teams.
+Validated models also support [metadata](../glossary.md#metadata), [stewardship](../glossary.md#stewardship), and downstream [data marts](../glossary.md#data-mart).

+---

 ## Objective

-Define and document clear, reusable data models that reflect key business entities and support reliable analytics.
+Define and document reusable [data models](../glossary.md#data-modeling) that reflect key entities and support analytics across departments.

+---

 ### Key Results

-- Create a conceptual entity-relationship diagram for three core domains (e.g., stations, work orders, assets)
+- Draft an entity-relationship diagram for three priority domains
-- Publish definitions and data types for 10 commonly used fields
+- Publish a [data dictionary](../glossary.md#data-dictionary) with field types and definitions
-- Align one reporting metric (e.g., downtime) across three departments
+- Align one shared metric across multiple departments (e.g., downtime or repair backlog)
-- Review and validate models with both technical and operational users
+- Review models with both stewards and system owners

+---

 ## Core Processes

 - Conceptual and logical model design
+- Definition and approval of terms and relationships
-- Model review and stakeholder sign-off
+- Metadata and glossary linkage
-- Field-level data dictionary creation
+- Crosswalk creation for [reference data](../glossary.md#reference-data) and codes
-- Alignment of physical schema with reporting needs
-- Model change control and versioning process
+- Model version control

+---

 ## Suggested Metrics

-- Numner of models published and reviewed
+- Number of reviewed and published data models
-- Percent of dashboards backed by approved data models
+- Coverage of EDW tables linked to approved models
-- Number of conflicting field definitions resolved
+- Count of definitions reused across dashboards
-- Frequency of model reviews and updates
+- Frequency of model review or updates